mbelgin/hpFX/Example_Simulation/Regression Test Results/README.md

 * Simulation Input: `hpfx_Regression_Sim.yaml`
 * Properties Set file: `regression_properties.set`

+These results are generated using the time period:

+`TestFromDate: 2021.01.01`

+`TestToDate: 2024.01.01`

 The following results are obtained using Tick resolution data downloaded using the QuantDataManager.

 Your results may vary, depending on the data resource, resolution and/or broker-specific variables.